 iWriter Review – Part II

-If you’ve decided that you’re going to give the platform a shot, what are some other things that you should know as you’re navigating your way around the platform.
+You’ve decided that you’re going to give the platform a shot.
+What are some other things that you should know as you’re navigating your way around the platform?
 Here are some additional things to consider.

 Fast Track Program